-Over the last decade, Asheville has emerged as a progressive haven of arts and culture in the middle of North Carolina’s Blue Ridge Mountains.
+Over the last decade, Asheville has emerged as a progressive haven of arts and culture in the middle of the Blue Ridge Mountains of North Carolina.

-The town is known for its fiercely independent spirit, with myriad “green” restaurants, brewpubs, and countless Asheville art galleries and artists’ studios popping up over time.
+The town is known for its fiercely independent spirit, with myriad “green” restaurants, breweries, and countless Asheville art galleries and artists’ studios popping up over time.

-It’s been a remarkable transformation.
-The city was essentially a ghost town in the ‘80s, with many of its historic downtown buildings boarded up and more than 10% of its population moving away.
+It has been a remarkable transformation.
+The city was essentially a ghost town in the ‘80s, with many of the historic downtown Asheville buildings boarded up and more than 10% of its population moving away.

 But where locals saw a city in serious decline, outsiders drawn by the area’s immense natural beauty saw opportunity.